LucasDiabloChan/DsGamesList/README.md

 # DsGamesList
-Hi everyone, greet meetings!
+Hi everyone, greetings!

-This project was developed during a course, teached by Nelio Alves.
+This project was developed during a course taught by Nelio Alves.
-In this project, we develop and learned many things, like the H2 DBMS (in memmory database), use the PostMan Application (to testing APIs), use the Spring Tool Suit and relateds.
-Also we learned good ways to implement some kind of logics and business rules.
+In this project, we developed and learned many things, such as using the H2 DBMS (an in-memory database), working with the Postman application (to test APIs), and utilizing the Spring Tool Suite and related tools.
+Additionally, we learned effective methods for implementing various types of logic and business rules.

-This course were offered from 20/01/2025 to 26/01/2025.
+This course was offered from January 20, 2025, to January 26, 2025.